symfony/symfony-docs/guides/internals/kernel.rst

    attribute with the same name.
 If it is not defined, the argument default value is used if defined::

-       // Symfony will look for an 'id' attribute (mandatory)
+       // Symfony2 will look for an 'id' attribute (mandatory)
        // and an 'admin' one (optional)
        public function showAction($id, $admin = true)
        {